Mahmoud-rifaat/ITI-GIT-LAB2/README.md

 git chekout dev
 ```

---created a "dev.js" file on the dev branch.
+created a "dev.js" file on the dev branch.

 ```
 git add .